This article was reviewed by Rachel Gargano MS, RD, CSSD, CBS.

 Weight Loss Nutritionist

 Can a nutritionist help you lose weight?
 Absolutely!
 Finding a top weight loss nutritionist is a sure-fire way to get started on this journey.
 Losing weight is incredibly individual–what works for your neighbor or family member may not be the right strategy for you.
-A nutritionist will help you figure out what works best for your body, take into account your food likes and dislikes, and find a long term solution to help get you to the weight you feel healthiest at.5
+A nutritionist will help you figure out what works best for your body, take into account your food likes and dislikes, advise you how to stick to a diet, and find a long term solution to help get you to the weight you feel healthiest at.

 We want the best for our children.
 And while we are learning everyday how to best parent our kids, knowing how to feed them is a confusing–and frustrating–part of life.
 From starting solids to picky eating, trouble gaining weight to zooming through the percentiles, there is so much to think about.